Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 31 (GI) x 15 total carbs per serving (in grams) divided by 100 = a GL of 4.65.

-Since low GL is what we are looking for (low = 10 or less), we can say that canned cannellini beans are low in both GI and GL, making them particularly healthy.
+Since low GL is ideal (low = 10 or less), we can say that canned cannellini beans, which are low in both GI and GL, are particularly healthy.
 They are also high in fiber and indigestible starch which raises their health value further still.
 Beans are not a very old food to which we became adapted over our evolutionary history, but they are filled with the things that our bodies learned to make good use of.
-As such, they are not part of the EHD but they are a staple of the HD (as they are in the world’s Blue Zones.
+As such, they are not part of the EHD but they are a staple of the HD (as they are in the world’s Blue Zones).

 Side note: Cooking dried beans from scratch and rinsing them well with cold water to get rid of excess starch and lectins is a superior way to prepare them compared to canned beans.
 It further reduces the GI and GL, and eliminates most of the compounds that can cause some people to experience gastrointestinal distress after eating beans and legumes.
 I will speak more about this and other cooking methods to maximize health later but for now, let’s tuck away the idea that beans are rich in fiber and resistant starch, low in GI and GL, and preparing them correctly makes them more delicious and one of the healthiest foods that we can eat.
 If there is a single food that is consistent between the world’s six Blue Zones, it’s beans.